dgg32/pyphy/README.md

 ### Using the library

-Once the database is setup, you can import the pyphy library in your Python code by
+In order to use the library system wide, put the absolute path of "source" into your PYTHONPATH, here is [how](https://stackoverflow.com/questions/3402168/permanently-add-a-directory-to-pythonpath).
+Then you can import the pyphy library in your Python code by

 ```
 import pyphy